clowder-framework/clowder2-backend/README.md

 Build images with `docker compose -f docker.compose.yml build`

-Run docker stack with `docker compose up --scale backend=4`.
-This will start the stack with four intstances of the backend running in parallel.
+Run docker services with `docker compose up --scale backend=4`.
+This will start the services with four instances of the backend running in parallel.

 Default url for backend will be `http://clowder.docker.localhost/` using a web browser.
 If using a different client (for